JACKHUANGZEYU/Conjure_AI_Browser/README.md

 dotnet build
 dotnet run --project .\src\ConjureBrowser.App
 ```
-Or open `ConjureBrowser.sln` in Visual Studio, set `ConjureBrowser.App` as Startup Project, and F5.
-If CefSharp complains about natives, set platform to `x64` (Build → Configuration Manager).
+Or open `ConjureBrowser.sln` in Visual Studio, set `ConjureBrowser.App` as Startup Project, and press F5.
+If CefSharp complains about native binaries, set platform to `x64` (Build -> Configuration Manager).

-## Gemini Setup
+## AI Usage
-- Set `GEMINI_API_KEY` environment variable (recommended) or pick a saved key from the dropdown / paste a new one.
+1) Open the AI panel (toggle `AI`).
-- Choose a model (`gemini-2.5-flash` or `gemini-3.0-pro`).
+2) Choose a model (`gemini-2.5-flash` or `gemini-3.0-pro`).
+3) Set a global API key once in the Settings tab (gear).
+The AI panel will use it automatically.
-- Type in the chat box and hit send (➤); each tab keeps its own chat history.
+4) Type in the input box and press Enter or click send.
+5) Each tab keeps its own chat history; Enter only sends when the chat input is focused and non-empty.

-## Next Steps
+## Notes / Next Ideas
-- Tab close/reorder polish and session persistence.
+- Tab reordering and favicon display.
+- History/downloads UI.
-- Stream Gemini responses with better error surfacing.
+- Streaming Gemini responses and richer error messages.
-- History/downloads UI and settings.